Tips and tricks Best practice guides, FAQ & more

 Scheduled runs can be stopped immediately in case a single automation flow fails or other limits are exceeded

 Schedules are used in many scenarios but the most common are as follows:

 Once a schedule is created, it is saved on the Controller.
-This means the user defines the schedule in LEAPWORK Studio, whilst the Controller keeps track of the schedule and handles the execution on the environments.
+This means the user defines the schedule in the Leapwork Studio, whilst the Controller keeps track of the schedule and handles the execution on the environments.

-Schedules are associated with run lists and can be accessed from the top menu of ‘Run Lists’.
+Schedules are associated with Run Lists and can be accessed from the top menu of ‘Run Lists’ section: